Tajik alphabets: Latin alphabet

-The unusual character Ƣ is called Gha and represents the phoneme //ʁ//.
+The character Ƣ is called Gha and represents the phoneme //ʁ//.
 The character is found in Yañalif in which most non-Slavic languages of the Soviet Union were written until the late 1930s.
 The Latin alphabet is not widely used today, although its adoption is advocated by certain groups.

-Cyrillic script
+Cyrillic alphabet

-The Cyrillic script was introduced in Tajik Soviet Socialist Republic in the late 1930s, replacing the Latin script that had been used since the October Revolution.
-After 1939, materials published in Persian in the Persian alphabet were banned from the country.
+In the late 1930s, the Cyrillic script was introduced in the Tajik Soviet Socialist Republic, replacing the Latin script that had been used since the October Revolution.
+After 1939, materials published in the Persian alphabet were banned in the Soviet Union.
 The alphabet below was supplemented by the letters Щ and Ы in 1952.

 Text detail from the reverse of the 1 rouble note.
 The rouble was replaced in 2000 as a result of increasing inflation.